 We note that various non-random generalizations of $\alpha$-Kakutani sequences that can also be constructed via substitution rules have been previously studied with focus on equidistribution and discrepancy estimates, see \cite{Aistleitner Hofer,Drmota Infusino,Volcic} and the recent infinite extension introduced in \cite{Pollicott-Sewell}.
-Certain random generalizations have also been considered before, see in particular \cite{Pyke and van Zwet} and references within.
+Certain random generalizations have also been considered before, see in particular \cite{Pyke and van Zwet} and references within as well as \cite{BD1,BD2}, in which both the substitution rule and the splitting process itself are randomized.
 In the context of tilings of Euclidean space, earlier constructions include the generalized pinwheel tilings in \cite{Sadun - generalized Pinwhell} and the $1$-dimensional fusion tiling of \cite[\S A.5]{Frank-Sadun (ILC fusion)}.
 Unlike the partitions and tilings considered in this paper, all of these constructions consist of tiles of a single label, or type.

 Some of the tools we develop in this work, in particular those that concern the graph associated with a random substitution system, are useful in the study of random multiscale substitution tilings.
 These are currently studied jointly with Yaar Solomon, as part of the recent surge of interest in tilings that are defined according to some form of mixed or randomly chosen substitution rules, with examples including the various constructions considered in \cite{FSS,GM,RustSpindeler} and \cite{SchmiedingTrevino}.